RashedDadou/DNA-Inspired-Layered-Repair-Pipeline/README.md

 A powerful and specialized tool for building an image generation and editing pipeline using **Stable Diffusion XL** with **ControlNet Union**.

+# Union Multi-Control SDXL Inpainting / Img2Img Pipeline

+**File:** `union_multi_inpainting.py`

+**Version:** 2026 – R.D Media

+---

+### Overview

+`union_multi_inpainting.py` is a powerful and specialized core engine for building a pipeline for generating and editing images using Stable Diffusion XL with UnionControlNet.

+The file aims to provide advanced and stable control when using multiple Control Maps simultaneously (Multi-Control), with full support for Inpainting and Img2Img, and professional merging tools.

+---

+### Main Purpose of Designing This Code

+This file was designed to be a **essential tool** that excels in the following areas:

+- True **Multi-Control** support (OpenPose + Depth + Canny + Scribble + Lineart + SoftEdge + HED + MLSD + Tile + others)
+- Professional **Inpainting** using a mask with seamless blending
+- Powerful **Img2Img** with precise control over the modulation strength
+- Resolution of common technical issues such as **size mismatch** between Control Maps
+- Efficient VRAM management with three modes (balanced, very_low, extreme)
+- Saving rich and organized EXIF ​​metadata

+---

+### Why Was This File Designed?

+Most available tools (Automatic1111, ComfyUI, InvokeAI, etc.) encounter difficulties when using **ControlNet Union** with multiple controls simultaneously, such as:

+- Tensor size errors
+- High VRAM consumption
+- Unprofessional blending between the generated and original images
+- Lack of stability and flexibility

+This file is designed to be a **clean and stable solution** to these problems, focusing on:
+- Performance
+- Flexibility
+- Ease of scaling
+- Professional use (individual or studio)

+---

+### Key Features

+- **Full Multi-Control**: Supports multiple controls in the same inference
+- **Automatic Control Size Unification** (resolves size mismatch issue)
+- **Professional Poisson Blending** with fallback to Gaussian Feather
+- **Advanced VRAM Management** (balanced/very_low/extreme) + xformers + torch.compile
+- **Rich EXIF ​​Metadata** (Prompt, Seed, Steps, CFG, Strength, Controls, VRAM usage...)
+- Flexible design allows for easy addition of new controls
+- Support for Auto Controls (OpenPose + Depth) + User Controls

+---

+### Areas of Use

+- Character Consistency
+- High-Resolution Background Changes
+- Clothing and Accessory Redesign
+- Repairing Damaged or Low-Detail Images
+- Creating Concept Art and Character Sheets
+- Batch Processing and Workflow Automation

+---

+### Current Project Status

+- ✅ Running Stably
+- ✅ Multi-Control + Inpainting + Blending Working Successfully
+- ✅ Control Size Consistency Resolved
+- 🔄 Under Comprehensive Improvement:

+- Code Restructuring and Class Separation

+- Improvement of Type Hints and Error Handling

+- Addition of a Central Config System

+- Improvement of Logging

+---

+### Requirements

+- Python 3.10+
+- PyTorch 2.0+
+- Diffusers ≥ 0.20.0
+- xformers (Recommended)
+- ControlNet Union Model (`xinsir/controlnet-union-sdxl-1.0`)

+(See `requirements.txt` for full details)

+---

+### License

+MIT License

+---

+**Developed by R.D Media**

+© 2026

+---

+---

+This version is ready to copy and upload directly as `README.md`.

+Do you need any modifications before uploading?

+(For example: making it shorter, adding a Showcase section, or changing any text?)

+Just let me know and I'll edit it immediately.
 ---

 ### 🎯 Main Objective